 - Understand exactly what diabetes is and how it affects the body

 - Understand how diabetes medications work to to lower blood glucose

 - Learn about the importance of healthy eating and how to plan meals

 - Determine which glucose monitoring device will work best for them and train them on how to use it

 - Learn how to use apps and other tools to track their progress

 - Use skills that can help them cope with stress and solve problems as they arise

-Learn more how a diabetes educator can help your patients.
+Learn more how a diabetes care and education specialist can help your patients.

-Below are some success stories from physicians who are worked with diabetes educators:
+Below are some success stories from physicians who are worked with diabetes care and education specialists: